IBM/aspera-cli/docs/README.erb.md

 For convenience, you may refer to the following sections for a proposed method for specific operating systems.

 Latest version of <%=tool%> requires a Ruby version [at least under maintenance support](https://www.ruby-lang.org/en/downloads/branches/).
-If an older Ruby version is needed, then use an older version of <%=tool%> that supports it.
+If only an older Ruby version is available due to system constraints, then use an older version of <%=tool%> that supports it.

 #### Windows: Installer